 If there is a single opportunity for IIPC to advance the technology-scape supporting Web Archiving in the next year, it’s defining these community-standard APIs among layers of the end-to-end web archiving stack.

 It’s time to intentionally cultivate a community of Web Archiving developers.
 If each of the 50 institutions in the IIPC has .5 of a developer allocated to web archiving, that makes 25 FTE developers.
 If each site allocates 1 software engineer, that makes 50 developers.
 I don’t know what the average size of an IIPC member’s dev team is, but it’s a BIG POOL of talent, and one that collectively could get a LOT done if they work in concert.
-The seeds of a robust development community have been sewn.
+The seeds of a robust development community have been sown.
 The development of Open Wayback, while slow to pick up community traction at first, is now looks healthy and even thriving, with 10 committers from as many institutions.

 If there are two opportunities for IIPC to advance the technology-scape supporting Web Archiving in the coming year, the second is to foster a thriving, collaborative developer community engaged in building tools for web archiving--one that is intensely collaborative, and subscribes to best practices in open source, collaborative software development.